outdreamer/build-a-cure/docs/tasks/example_implementations.md

 			- complete/fill structural components of solution format
 		- these functions dont have to match problem/solution formats (connect function can be applied to connect any structures, not just connection structures)

+	- apply opposite structures (like similarities) of error structures (like misalignments) to problem system to find solution
+		- example: misalignment between actual/expected values can be resolved by methods to similarize or connect the values

 	- general insight paths permute variables of problems/solutions, like:
     	- problem/solution abstraction level
     	- system context (problem space, available resources)